NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __cuda__: Boolean flag to specify whether the JuliaGPU packages should be installed.
 If True, the `CUDAnative`, `CuArrays`, and `GPUArrays` packages are installed.
-Note that the `CUDAdrv` package must be rebuilt when container the container to align with the host CUDA driver.
+Note that the `CUDAdrv` package must be rebuilt when the container is running to align with the host CUDA driver.
 The default is False.

 - __depot__: Path to the location of Julia packages.
 The default value is an empty string.